SpenceKonde/DxCore/megaavr/extras/Ref_Callbacks.md

 onBeforeInit is called as the first code in main, useful if you need to squeeze in some code between class constructors and the rest of the internal initialization.
 Rarely useful - where it is, it's probably a shim for a poorly written library whose class constructor makes a mess of something that then causes an even bigger problem when init() is called, while you wait for a fix from the author - in this situation, if you don't want to modify your copy of the library, but you have to do something to extinguish whatever small dumpster fire was started by the class constructor before the init() routine dumps a bucket of gasoline on it, this is how you would do it.
 Please report any library that requires this to me so that I can A) apply additional pressure to the library maintainer, and B) warn people in the library compatibility list.

 ## Clock Failure Handling
+The AVR DB, DD, and likely future parts that support an external crystal, have Clock Failure Detection (CFD) and there are callbacks to go with it.
+The tinyAVRs do not, and hence have no such callbacks.
+You're not missing much though - the CFD doesn't work very well (at least on the DB-series), because the misfiring clock often causes malfunctioning of the CPU such that the ISR does not operate correctly either.

 If using an external clock source, and it stops, so does the chip.
 There are two possible results if the external clock disappears:
 1. If the WDT is enabled, it will reset the chip. init_clock() will then try to use the non-functional source again, presumably failing, and leave the default /6 prescaler enabled while running from the internal oscillator.
 This will also happen if set to use an external clock that is not functioning at startup.
 If you're trying to use an external clock, but you instead appear to be running at 2.66 or 3.33 MHz, this is what is happening.